wavemaker/docs/learn/app-development/deployment/configuration-management.md

 1. Bootstrap should be used to pass the values required when the application starts.
 In contrast, the Dynamic property source should be used only when the configuration values could be different based on the caller context.
 2. Both of these property sources can be invoked multiple times for the same property key.
 Hence you need to cache those values and use them in subsequent calls.
-3. When both property sources are configured, the priority is given to the Dynamic Property Source, then the Bootstrap.
+3. When both property sources are configured, the priority is given to the Dynamic Property Source, then the Bootstrap Property.
 Following that, precedence is given to the System and Environment Variables, respectively.
 4. If the property source is unaware of the key, it should `return null` for the given property to check the property in the next available source, similar to the following order.
     1. Dynamic Property Source
     2. BootStrap